 Type of the payment

-All in all, Whidegroup’s development team can not only create a top-notch online store, but also advise you on the best solutions and manage your site so you get more sales and boost conversions.
+All in all, Whidegroup’s development team not only knows how to create a Magento website, but also advise you on the best solutions and manage your site so you get more sales and boost conversions.
 With that said – we look forward to hearing your thoughts in the comment section or by sending us direct messages through our contact form!